auth0/laravel-auth0/README.md

 -   [Composer](https://getcomposer.org/)
 -   [Auth0 account](https://auth0.com/signup)

+We will be using the [Auth0 CLI](https://github.com/auth0/auth0-cli) in our examples to expedite getting started If you're planning on following along, you should have the CLI [installed](https://github.com/auth0/auth0-cli#installation) and [authenticated](https://github.com/auth0/auth0-cli#authenticating-to-your-tenant).

 > Please review our [support policy](#support-policy) for details on our PHP and Laravel version support.

 ### Installation